fl-yu/yulabgenomics/content/news/_index.md

 ---

 ### 08/27/2025
-Farewell meeting for Jianhong and Jiaheng.
-It has been a while since we have a lab photo last time!
+We had a farewell meeting for Jianhong and Jiaheng.
+It’s been quite some time since our last lab photo, so we happily captured a new one together!
 ![cc](20250827-1.jpg)
 ![cc](20250827-2.jpg)